 For millennia, astronomers have followed points of light that seemed to move among the stars.
-The ancient Greeks named these planets, meaning wanderers.
-Mercury, Venus, Mars, Jupiter and Saturn were known in antiquity, and the invention of the telescope added the asteroid belt, Uranus and Neptune, Pluto and many of these worlds' moons.
+The ancient Greeks named these planets, meaning "wanderers."
+Mercury, Venus, Mars, Jupiter and Saturn were known in antiquity, and the invention of the telescope added the Asteroid Belt, Uranus, Neptune, Pluto and many of these worlds' moons.
 The dawn of the space age saw dozens of probes launched to explore our system, an adventure that continues today.
-The discovery of Eris kicked off a rash of new discoveries of dwarf planets, and more than 100 could remain to be found.
+The discovery of Eris kicked off a rash of new discoveries of dwarf planets.
+[Infographic: Structure of the solar system]

 The sun is by far the largest object in our solar system, containing 99.8 percent of the solar system's mass.
 It sheds most of the heat and light that makes life possible on Earth and possibly elsewhere.
-Planets orbit the sun in oval-shaped paths called ellipses, and the sun is slightly off to the side of the center of each ellipse.
+Planets orbit the sun in oval-shaped paths called ellipses, with the sun slightly off-center of each ellipse.

-Asteroids are minor planets, most of which circle the sun in a region known as the asteroid belt, between the orbits of Mars and Jupiter.
-Scientists estimate that there are more than 750,000 asteroids in the belt with diameters larger than three-fifths of a mile (1 kilometer), and there are millions of smaller asteroids.
-A number have orbits that take them closer into the solar system that sometimes lead them to collide with Earth or the other inner planets.
-Asteroid Facts
+Between Mars and Jupiter lies the Asteroid Belt.
+Asteroids are minor planets, and scientists estimate there are more than 750,000 of them with diameters larger than three-fifths of a mile (1 kilometer) and millions of smaller asteroids.
+The dwarf planet Ceres, about 590 miles (950 km) in diameter, resides here.
+A number of asteroids have orbits that take them closer into the solar system that sometimes lead them to collide with Earth or the other inner planets.

 Comets are often known as dirty snowballs, and consist mainly of ice and rock.
 When a comet's orbit takes it close to the sun, some of the ice in its central nucleus turns into gas that shoots out of the comet's sunlit side, which the solar wind carries outward to form into a long tail.
-Short-period comets that complete their orbits in less than 200 years are thought to originate from the the disk-shaped Kuiper belt, while long-period comets that take more than 200 years to return are thought to come from the spherical Oort cloud.
-Comet Facts
+Short-period comets that complete their orbits in less than 200 years are thought to originate from the disk-shaped Kuiper Belt, while long-period comets that take more than 200 years to return are thought to come from the spherical Oort Cloud.

-Well past the Kuiper belt is the Oort cloud, which theoretically extends from 5,000 to 100,000 times the distance of Earth to the sun, and is home to up to two trillion icy bodies.
-Past that is the very edge of the solar system, the heliosphere, a vast, teardrop-shaped region of space containing electrically charged particles given off by the sun.
+The Oort Cloud lies well past the Kuiper Belt, and theoretically extends from 5,000 to 100,000 times the distance of Earth to the sun, and is home to up to 2 trillion icy bodies, according to NASA.
+Past the Oort Cloud is the very edge of the solar system, the heliosphere, a vast, teardrop-shaped region of space containing electrically charged particles given off by the sun.
 Many astronomers think that the limit of the heliosphere, known as the heliopause, is about 9 billion miles (15 billion kilometers) from the sun.